Ah, the guilt of parenthood: Your kiddos deserve real QT, but also a clean home.

 Involve Kids in a Purge Party

 Kids can accumulate a staggering amount of toys and doodads.
 Help them sort through what they can donate: They'll learn the value of decluttering, helping others, and taking care of a house.
 Also: less stuff.

 "The benefit for parents is that they can spend more quality time with their children because they aren't spending all of their time cleaning and organizing," says Alyssa Trosclair, a professional organizer with Emend.

 Wipe off the bottoms of high-chair trays, the dining table, and the underside of countertops ledges.
 Sticky stuff often festers there, missed during daily wipe-downs — but easily accessible to tiny hands.

 While you're at it, pull apart any tables with leaves and wipe down the cracks.
 You may find enough crumbs to make the grossest loaf of bread ever.

 The track of a sliding door is a sterile place to stash your pacifier, right?
 Little ones sure think so.

-Cleaning door thresholds, baseboards, as well as the lower portions of doors, walls, and furniture is important when you’ve got crawling and toddling hands in the household.
-Oh, and don’t forget the floor registers.
+Cleaning door thresholds, baseboards, and the lower portions of doors, walls, and furniture is important when you've got crawling and toddling hands in the household.
+Oh, and don't forget the floor registers.

 Do a Size Check on Winter Clothing

-Light switches, door knobs, cabinet handles, and remotes are some of the germiest places in your house.
+Light switches, doorknobs, cabinet handles, and remotes are some of the germiest items in your house.
 Cleaning them might be the most consequential to-do on your spring cleaning list.